jlevy/og-equity-compensation/README.md

     that if you move to a higher bracket, you’ll make less money.
     What actually happens is when you cross certain thresholds, each additional (marginal) dollar money you make is taxed at a higher rate, equal to the bracket you’re in.
-    It looks roughly [like this](http://i.imgur.com/uLaJJ5q.png), created from a [Reddit thread](https://www.reddit.com/r/personalfinance/comments/2wkbgz/graphing_one_misconception_about_tax_brackets/)
+    It looks roughly [like this](http://i.imgur.com/uLaJJ5q.png) (created from a [Reddit thread](https://www.reddit.com/r/personalfinance/comments/2wkbgz/graphing_one_misconception_about_tax_brackets/)
     on the subject).
 - Investment gains, such as buying and selling a stock, are similarly taxed at “ordinary” rates, unless they are [**long-term**](https://www.irs.gov/taxtopics/tc409.html), which means you held the asset for more than a year.
-- 📥 You also pay a number of other federal taxes (see a [2015 summary for all states](http://www.adp.com/~/media/Compliance/2015%20Fast%20Wage%20and%20Tax%20Facts/2015FastFactsALL.ashx)),
+- You also pay a number of other federal taxes (see a [2015 summary for all states](http://www.adp.com/~/media/Compliance/2015%20Fast%20Wage%20and%20Tax%20Facts/2015FastFactsALL.ashx)),
   notably:
   - **6.2%** for Social Security on your first $118,500